semaphoreP/whereistheplanet/README.md

-# showmetheplanet
+# whereistheplanet?
-Prediciting the position of exoplanets
+Prediciting the position of exoplanets.
+Requires `orbitize`.